-Pinterest went public last year.
+Pinterest went public in 2019.
 After the usual 6-month lock up period, employees could sell their equity in October.

-Here’s what three of them earned with vs without exercising their pre-IPO stock options.
+Here’s what three of them earned with- versus without exercising their pre-IPO stock options.

 Cecile, an early software engineer at Pinterest: